fatastronauts/build-your-own-mint/README.md

 This JSON shows where each account goes in the sheet.
 Minify that JSON (if you google "minify json", you'll find many options.
 Note that I don't vouch for the security or trustworthiness of any of them) and set `ACCOUNT_MAPPING` in your `.env` to that minified JSON.
 Be very careful to not paste this in a js file or really anything but your `.env` - you don't want to tell the world what financial products you use.

+After this, `npm run get` should populate the transactions and balances sheet whenever it's run.

 ## Texting

 This is a totally optional feature.
 If you don't want it, set `ENABLE_SMS` to false and you can stop reading.
 Note that it costs around \$1.20 a month.